 Although I'm a resident and flying from Barcelona, I still need to get a visa like a normal Filipino citizen.
 Perhaps the only real hassle is to go all the way to the U.S. Embassy in Madrid.
 That might have made a difference.
 I didn't have to go through the awkward scenarios I hear back home in the Philippines applying for a US visa.
-I know for a fact that rejection is very common and often times, the experience is not so good.
+I know for a fact that denial of a visa is very common and often times, the experience is not so good.

 Luckily, I was granted a multiple-entry visa valid for 10 years so expect some great US trip coming up!
 Border entry is not that strict — might be due to the fact that I'm flying from EU.
 I was simply asked where I'm living and where I'm going to stay in the US.
 I expect more, really but again, just got lucky.
 Else, it's a good practice to always come prepared (just in case).